AtharvaMusale/AtharvaMusale.github.io/_posts/2021-06-14-All-About-Convolutional-Neural-Networks.md

 - Add
 - GlobalAveragePooling
 - GlobalMaxPooling
 and list goes on and on.
+In this blog we will look into each of these layers and get to know its operations in depth.  -->